 Please allow a few moments for this page to load …

 Welcome to my Vintage Micro Television Timeline website!
 Here you will find many of the classic micro televisions starting with a 1959 model and continuing through the year 1998.
-You will find interesting, rare televisions, photos and information on PAGE FIVE TRINITRON, such as early Trinitron sets, the rare Sony Chromatron, General Electric Porta Colors and much more.
+You will find interesting, rare televisions, photos and information on PAGE FIVE TRINITRON, such as early Trinitron sets, General Electric Porta Colors and much more.

 See pages two through five in the drop down menu tab above and scroll to your right, for continuation of collection, new arrivals, and the last page, VIEWERS TELEVISIONS.
 On this page you can see viewers sets and tutorials.

 Use the INDEX link to find a television you are looking for, type a keyword in the search box or use the tab navigation at top of page.